encoredev/examples/meeting-notes/README.md

 git push encore
 ```

-You can view your backend deploys, metrics and traces <https://app.encore.dev>.
+You can view your backend deploys, metrics and traces at [https://app.encore.dev](https://app.encore.dev).

 ### Frontend